JagdishChoudhary04/Wireless-Remote-Controller/README.md

 # Wireless-Remote-Controller
-This Repo documents the Journey from Designing to Implementation of the Controller.
-A 13-Channel Wireless Controller to control Devices such as RC Planes, Drones, Cars &amp; many more devices.
+This Repo documents the Journey from Designing to Implementation of the Wireless Remote Controller.
+A 13-Channel Controller to control Devices such as RC Planes, Drones, Cars and many more devices.